 Costs for EITS services are also loaded in NEBS.
 Estimate what services will be required and how much service (utilization) will be allocated to each of your new FTEs.
 In this example, we have sufficient historical data to develop average service utilizations (e.g., database support, etc.) for the current inspector positions.
 Those averages are representative of the utilization for the new FTEs and will be entered in the EITS schedule.
 Remember, the first year should be pro-rated because positions are budgeted to begin October 1, not July 1 (nine months rather than a full year).
-This example is for illustrative purposes only and is not meant to be all-inclusive of required EITS services.
-The above is a sample screen for EITS services in NEBS.
+This example is for illustrative purposes only and is not meant to be all-inclusive of costs for training.
+Travel costs associated with training, including registration fees, should be recorded in training expenditure category 30 unless you are recording all expenditures in a special use category.
+Follow the same cost estimation process noted in the travel section to develop training costs.